 - When General Slocum visits the Oscorp factories, Dr. Stromm informs him that they need to take the entire product line "back to formula" due to the unstable nature of the performance enhancers.
 When Norman reawakens after being injected with the serum, the first thing he says as he prepares to throttle Dr. Stromm is, "Back to formula?"

 - "You're out, Norman."
 "Am I?" at the Oscorp board meeting when the directors tell Norman that he's going to be fired.
 At the World Unity Festival, as the Goblin prepares to throw pumpkin bombs at the board members, he says "Out, am I?!"

 - Ironic Nursery Rhyme: The Itsy Bitsy Spider.

-- I Surrender, Suckers: When a police officer accosts the Goblin during his attack in Times Square, he says, "I surrender!" then knocks out the officer.
-Spidey is Genre Savvy enough to see it coming and manages to get in an "Oh no" before it happens.
+- I Surrender, Suckers: When a group of police officers accosts the Goblin during his attack in Times Square, he says, "I surrender!" then knocks out the officers.
+Spidey sees it coming and manages to get in an "Oh boy" before it happens.

 - Jerk with a Heart of Gold: J. Jonah Jameson.
-Although he is shown to be incredibly rude to Peter and knowingly produces libel against Spider-Man, he lies to the Green Goblin about the identity of Spidey's photographer in order to protect Peter.
+Although he is shown to be incredibly rude to Peter and knowingly produces libel against Spider-Man, he refuses to give up the identity of Spidey's photographer to the Green Goblin.